 But it seems once the 60s had passed the notion of the Hollywood blockbuster musical had gone, and we were left with clip shows like That’s Entertainment, put together while Gene Kelly and Fred Astaire were still alive.
-WE still had the film versions of the stage plays, but the lustre had, somehow, gone.
+We still had the film versions of more recent stage plays, but the lustre had, somehow, gone.

 Perhaps it will return, who knows, after all, everything old is usually new again, it just takes time to go full circle.